Richmond upon Thames College

 Richmond upon Thames College is a large college of further and higher education located on a single site in Twickenham.
 It provides education and training to 16- to 18-year-olds and adults from across the London Borough of Richmond upon Thames and further afield.
 The college offers a range of academic and technical vocational qualifications, including A Levels, technical vocational qualifications, higher education courses and apprenticeships.
-The college is since 2023 part of a newly merged group together with Harrow College and Uxbridge College.
+Since 2023, the college is part of a newly merged group with Harrow College and Uxbridge College.

 History

 The college was formed in 1977 by a merger of the sixth form colleges from Shene School and Thames Valley School with the former Twickenham College of Technology on its site.
 It was the first tertiary college established in Greater London.

 A merger with Richmond Adult & Community College was proposed in 2003 but did not happen.
 In November 2020, Richmond upon Thames College announced a proposed merger with Harrow College & Uxbridge College (HCUC) that could be completed for autumn 2021 pending confirmation.